National City California

 There were 15,502 households, out of which 7,402 (47.7%) had children under the age of 18 living in them, 7,376 (47.6%) were opposite-sex married couples living together, 3,437 (22.2%) had a female householder with no husband present, 1,300 (8.4%) had a male householder with no wife present.
 There were 959 (6.2%) unmarried opposite-sex partnerships, and 83 (0.5%) same-sex married couples or partnerships.
 2,694 households (17.4%) were made up of individuals, and 1,226 (7.9%) had someone living alone who was 65 years of age or older.
 The average household size was 3.41.
 There were 12,113 families (78.1% of all households); the average family size was 3.79.

-The population was spread out, with 14,939 people (25.5%) under the age of 18, 9,472 people (16.2%) aged 18 to 24, 15,892 people (27.1%) aged 25 to 44, 12,076 people (20.6%) aged 45 to 64, and 6,203 people (10.6%) who were 65 years of age or older.
+There were 14,939 people (25.5%) under the age of 18, 9,472 people (16.2%) aged 18 to 24, 15,892 people (27.1%) aged 25 to 44, 12,076 people (20.6%) aged 45 to 64, and 6,203 people (10.6%) who were 65 years of age or older.
 The median age was 30.2 years.
 For every 100 females, there were 105.5 males.
 For every 100 females age 18 and over, there were 106.5 males.

-There were 16,762 housing units at an average density of 1,838.9 per square mile (710.0/km2), of which 5,197 (33.5%) were owner-occupied, and 10,305 (66.5%) were occupied by renters.
+There were 16,762 housing units at an average density of 1,838.9 units per square mile (710.0 units/km2), of which 5,197 (33.5%) were owner-occupied, and 10,305 (66.5%) were occupied by renters.
 The homeowner vacancy rate was 2.1%; the rental vacancy rate was 5.6%.
 19,165 people (32.7% of the population) lived in owner-occupied housing units and 33,665 people (57.5%) lived in rental housing units.

 As of the census of 2000, there were 54,260 people, 15,018 households, and 11,804 families residing in the city.

-As of 2007, 19.5% of National City residents have incomes listed below the poverty level, a figure above the 12.4% California state average.
+As of 2007, 19.5% of National City residents had incomes listed below the poverty level, a figure above the 12.4% California state average.
 In 2000, the estimated household income was $29,826.
 As of 2009[update], the estimated household income is $39,158, which is below the California state average of $59,958.

 National City had, at some point through the 1980s, one of the highest homicide rates in all of Southern California.
 In 1993, the city had the second-highest violent crime rate in all of California.
 Crime was, in large part, one reason the city earned the moniker "Nasty City" and, through the late 1980s and early 1990s, it averaged roughly one homicide per month, which was significant, for a city of barely 50,000.

 Although crime has dropped dramatically since the 1980s and 1990s, National City still has significant gang and drug activity, and has led San Diego County in crime through the 2000s.
 In a recent study among California cities with the highest violent and property crime rates over 2014–2016, National City ranked 9th, with a violent crime rate of 299.0 over that three-year period.
-More recent data from 2016 to 2020 shows that National City was at or near the top in overall crime, and at the top in violent crime per FBI Index Crime rate data by jurisdiction in San Diego County.
+More recent data from 2016 to 2020 shows that National City was at or near the top in overall crime, and at the top in violent crime per FBI index crime rate data by jurisdiction in San Diego County.

 With tourism being a major industry in San Diego County, in January 2012, the National City Chamber of Commerce and National City lodging businesses formed the National City Tourism Marketing District as a benefit assessment district to help fund marketing and sales promotion efforts for city lodging businesses.
 The NCTMD includes all lodging business (hotels, motels and inns), existing and in the future, available for public occupancy located within the city limits boundaries.
 An annual assessment of 2.5% of gross short-term room rental revenue collected by lodging business goes to fund the NCTMD and its activities of promoting the safety and enhanced image of National City in order to increase tourism as well as to market National City as a tourist, meeting and event destination.